raytelmatt/jusvio/docs/e2e-scenarios.md

 Preconditions

-- A valid Appwrite user exists with email/password.
+- A valid Firebase user exists with email/password.

 Steps